Les Dennis: 2017–present: After Coronation Street

+In August 2023, Dennis was confirmed to be the final celebrity contestant to participate in the twenty-first series of Strictly Come Dancing.
+He was the first celebrity to be eliminated.

 Personal life

-Dennis has a son named Philip from his first marriage to Lynne Webster, which lasted from 1974 to 1990.
+Dennis has a son from his first marriage to Lynne Webster, which lasted from 1974 to 1990.
 He also had an affair with actress Sophie Aldred, which he documented in his autobiography.
 He married actress Amanda Holden on 4 June 1995.
 They had a temporary split in 2000 when Holden's affair with actor Neil Morrissey was exposed in the press, before eventually separating in December 2002 and divorcing in 2003.

 Dennis met Claire Nicholson in 2005.
 They were married on 23 November 2009 in Highgate.
-The couple have two children: a daughter, Eleanor Grace, who was born on 24 April 2008, and a son, Thomas Christopher, who was born on 14 April 2011.
+The couple have a daughter, born on 24 April 2008, and a son, born on 14 April 2011.

-Dennis is a lifelong Liverpool F.C. fan.
+Dennis is a Liverpool F.C. fan.